primap-community/primap2/docs/source/development.md

 If you find additional pre-commit hooks that might be worth to include, simply add them to `.pre-commit-config.yaml` and submit a pull request.

+## Dependencies and packaging

+All packaging metadata and all dependencies of PRIMAP2 live in `pyproject.toml`, and [`uv`](https://docs.astral.sh/uv/) is used to turn them into an environment.
+There are four groups of dependencies:

+- `[project] dependencies` are the actual runtime dependencies of PRIMAP2.
+Everything imported by the code in `primap2/` (outside of the tests) belongs here.
+Add lower bounds for the oldest version you know works, and only add upper bounds if a newer version is known to be broken.
+- The `test` extra contains what is needed to run the test suite.
+It is an extra and not a dependency group so that downstream users can install it, too.
+- The `dev` and `docs` dependency groups contain the development tooling and the dependencies for building the documentation.
+Dependency groups are never published to PyPI, and `uv sync` installs them by default, so a plain `make virtual-environment` gives you everything you need for development.

+The exact versions used in the development environment are pinned in `uv.lock`, which is committed to the repository so that everyone develops against the same versions.
+After changing dependencies in `pyproject.toml`, run `uv lock` (or just `make virtual-environment`) and commit the changed `uv.lock` along with your change - the `uv-lock` pre-commit hook will remind you if you forget.

+Because PRIMAP2 is a library, our users do *not* use our lockfile, they resolve our dependencies themselves.
+Therefore, the CI test runs deliberately ignore `uv.lock` and install both the `highest` and the `lowest-direct` versions allowed by the version bounds in `pyproject.toml`.
+You can run the same matrix locally using `make test-all`.
+If a `lowest-direct` run fails, the fix is usually to raise a lower bound in `pyproject.toml`.

 ## Repo structure